psavkar/component_authorship/quickreference.md

 ## Interface Props

+Interface props are infrastructure abstractions provided by the Pipedream platform.
+They declare how a component is invoked — via HTTP request, run on a schedule, etc. — and therefore define the shape of the events it processes.

 | Interface Type         | Description                                                                                  |
 |---------------------|----------------------------------------------------------------------------------------------|
 | _Timer_ | Invoke your component on an interval (defaults to every hour) or based on a cron expression  |
 | _HTTP_  | Invoke your code on HTTP requests                                                            |

 ### Timer

+To use the timer interface, declare a prop whose value is the string $.interface.timer:

 ```javascript
 props: {